Used Future

-Used Future is the sixth and final studio album by American heavy metal band the Sword.
+Used Future is the sixth studio album by American heavy metal band the Sword.
 Recorded in late 2017 at Flora Recording & Playback in Portland, Oregon, it was produced by Tucker Martine and was released on March 23, 2018, by Razor & Tie.

 Recording and production

 The Sword began recording the follow-up to 2015's High Country in October 2017, working with producer Tucker Martine at his studio Flora Recording & Playback in Portland, Oregon.
 Recording was completed in November, with the album's title revealed during the original press release in October.

 Promotion and release

 Used Future was officially announced for release on March 23, 2018, on January 26, when the lead single "Deadly Nightshade" was also released as a digital download.